ni/nimi-python/docs/nifgen/class.rst

                 :py:data:`~nifgen.OutputMode.FREQ_LIST` before calling this method.

-            .. tip:: This method requires repeated capabilities (usually channels).
+            .. tip:: This method requires repeated capabilities (channels).
 If called directly on the nifgen.Session object, then the method will use all repeated capabilities in the session.
-                You can specify a subset of repeated capabilities using the Python index notation on an nifgen.Session instance, and calling this method on the result.:
+                You can specify a subset of repeated capabilities using the Python index notation on an nifgen.Session repeated capabilities container, and calling this method on the result.:

                 .. code:: python

-                    session.channels['0,1'].define_user_standard_waveform(waveform_data_array)
+                    session.channels[0,1].define_user_standard_waveform(waveform_data_array)

             :param waveform_data_array: